docknetwork/planning/rfc/0008-delagatable-credentials.md

 ## Goals

 - Features should be extendable.
 The implementation should not prevent future innovations by Dock or by other parties. e.g. schema-based delegations.
+- Interoperability
   - Interoperability between parties using the new ontology.
 Issuers and verifiers should be able to agree on semantics.
+  - Use well known RDF ontologies like foaf where possible.
 - Ontology semantics should be clear, succinct, non-ambiguous, and logically valid with respect to the RDF data model.
 - Should not be VCDM specific.
 Other methods of attestation should be possible [e.g.](./0014-public-attestation.md) .